1. Writing a Multi Layer Feedforward Neural Network from Scratch

 Accuracy: 88.55%

-We can make our dataset to one hot encoded
+We can make our dataset a one hot encoded

 def one_hot_encoding(lbl, classes):